MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-newrole.md

 In this example, let's say your `dev` role needs the following permissions:

 * Read, write, and append privileges on the table
-* Update privileges on the schema
+* Usage privileges on the schema
 * All available privileges on the database

 1. In your terminal, grant table-level privileges to the `dev` role.